Cobenian/Presentex/README.md

 ## Slides

 The slides all belong in one file.
 They are separated by commas.

+View a sample slide file at [test/sample_slides.ex](test/sample_slides.ex)

+The generated output of test/sample_slides.ex is also checked in under the [sample](sample) directory.

 The slide types are:

 ### Title with subtitle